-Based on authorization from the Alabama Community College System, all Alabama students receiving their GED are allowed up to 4 credit hours of instruction.
+Based on authorization from the Alabama Department of ACCS Education, all Alabama students receiving their GED are allowed up to 4 credit hours of instruction.

 Third Party Scholarships

 These are scholarships received on behalf of a student from an outside party.
 NW-SCC must receive payment from the third party before any funds are applied to a student's account.